Columbus's letter on the first voyage: Background

 Christopher Columbus, a Genoese captain in the service of the Crown of Castile, set out on his first voyage in August 1492 with the objective of reaching the East Indies by sailing west across the Atlantic Ocean.
-As is well known, instead of reaching Asia, Columbus stumbled upon the Caribbean islands of the Americas.
-Convinced nonetheless he had discovered the edges of Asia, Columbus set sail back to Spain on January 15, 1493, aboard the caravel Niña.
-According to the journal of his voyage, on February 14, Columbus was caught in a storm off the Azores islands.
-The resulting poor condition of his ship forced him to put in at Lisbon (Portugal) on March 4, 1493.
-Columbus finally arrived at Palos de la Frontera in Spain eleven days later, on March 15, 1493.
+Instead of reaching Asia, Columbus stumbled upon the Caribbean islands of the Americas.
+Convinced nonetheless he had discovered the edges of Asia, Columbus set sail back to Spain on 15 January 1493, aboard the caravel Niña.
+According to the journal of his voyage, on 14 February Columbus was caught in a storm off the Azores islands.
+The resulting poor condition of his ship forced him to put in at Lisbon (Portugal) on 4 March 1493.
+Columbus finally arrived at Palos de la Frontera in Spain 11 days later, on 15 March 1493.

 During the return journey, while aboard the ship, Columbus wrote a letter reporting the results of his voyage and announcing his discovery of the "islands of the Indies".
 In a postscript added while he was idling in Lisbon, Columbus reports sending at least two copies of the letter to the Spanish court—one copy to the Catholic Monarchs, Ferdinand II of Aragon and Isabella I of Castile, and a second copy to the Aragonese official Luis de Santángel, the principal supporter and financial backer of Columbus's expedition.